corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/corda-firewall-configuration-fields.md

 Determines operating mode of the firewall.
 See [Firewall operating modes]({{< relref "corda-firewall-configuration-file.md#firewall-operating-modes" >}}).

 ## keyStorePassword
-The password to unlock the keystore files `<workspace>/certificates/sslkeystore.jks and `<workspace>/certificates/nodestore.jks` containing the node certificate and private key.
+The password to unlock the TLS keystore file (`<workspace>/<certificatesDirectory>/sslkeystore.jks`) containing the node certificate and private key.
 Due to limitations in the Artemis libraries, the private key password must be the same.

 {{< note >}}
 This is the non-secret value for the development certificates automatically generated during the first node run.
 Longer term these keys will be managed in secure hardware devices.